frovedis/frovedis/doc/tutorial_python/tutorial_python.md

 vector (FrovedisDvector).
 We also another kind of distributed dense matrix called FrovedisBlockcyclicMatrix.

-FrovedisBlockcyclicMatrix supports distributed matrix operationos that is backed by ScaLAPACK/PBLAS.
+FrovedisBlockcyclicMatrix supports distributed matrix operations that is backed by ScaLAPACK/PBLAS.
 It can be utilized for large scale matrix operations.
 Please see "src/tut5-4/tut.py".
 It contains examples of various PBLAS functionalities.